18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 ## Slurm account

 To run jobs on compute nodes of either cluster, the jobs need to be associated with a slurm account.
-For users that have access to one or more project directories, their slurm accounts will have same name as the project directories.
+For users that have access to one or more project directories, their slurm accounts have same names as the project directories.
 The slurm account for users without project directories is called scinet.
 On Ceres cluster all users have a default slurm account, and thus when submitting a job, they don't need to specify a slurm account for the job unless they want to associate the job with a non-default slurm account (this concerns only users with multiple slurm accounts).
 On Atlas one needs to specify a slurm account when submitting a job.
 To specify slurm account, either use "`-A <slurm_account_name>`" on the slurm command (srun, salloc, sbatch) or add the following line to your job script:
 ```
 #SBATCH -A <slurm_account_name>
 ```

+## Partitions

+One does not have to specify a partition when submitting a job to a default partition on either Ceres or Atlas.
+However scripts that have a partition specified will need to be updated when used on a different cluster.
+To see the list of available partitions on a cluster, either issue "`sinfo`" command or see the appropriate user guide at (https://scinet.usda.gov/guide/ceres/#partitions-or-queues).